abbodi1406/BatUtil/YAOCTRI/README.md

 - Select the desired Update Channel

-- Change the Miscellaneous Options to your need
+- Change the Miscellaneous Options to your needs

 - At the end, you will have three options: